What are psychometric assessments and psychological reports?

 What are some common reasons people request psychometric testing

-- NDIS diagnosis for funding application or review.
+- NDIS diagnosis for funding application or review (New Vision Psychology is a registered NDIS provider).

 - School and other organisations – Diagnosing for a particular developmental disorder or psychological disorder such as ADHD and Autism.